SaminSarker05/ToTheMoon/README.md

 Samin - Used data from yahoo and made method to parse csv data and make a graph of candle sticks.

+5/29

+Taee - Reworked the structure for tools, completed the algorithm for marker class, looked for a way to link it with the main class.